A partial index of discussion notes is in

 Making progress with these ideas will require a new sort of education for young psychologists, biologists, etc.

-Several more examples are discussed in this paper:
+Several more examples are discussed in this paper, and other papers it

 Some (Possibly) New Considerations Regarding Impossible Objects